xonixx/makesure/README.md

 - `@define VAR 2` in `Makesurefile`
 - `VAR=3 ./makesure`

 The precedence priorities are designed like this on purpose, to prevent accidental override of `@define VAR='value'` definition in file by the environment variable with the same name.
-However, sometime this is the desired behavior.
+However, sometimes this is the desired behavior.
 In this case you can use:

 ```sh
 @define VAR  "${VAR}"                      # using the same name, or